Adam Somerset casts a critical eye on How do we fix this mess? by television reporters Robert Peston and Lawrence Knight.

 The point about capitalism is that it worked for two generations.
 It is not just that the average working Briton acquired a washing machine, Mediterranean holiday and a lifespan of eighty years plus.
 The real triumph is that three billion people worldwide were raised from lives of subsistence poverty.
 The authors can do headlines but there is small evidence that they really know capitalism.
 The credit rating agencies get their turn but no mention of the ambiguous role they played.
 The Department of Justice filed a criminality suit this month against Standard and Poor.
 No writer can be expected to tell the future, but they could take the trouble to explain the Raters’ funding structure.

-The book has a Panglossian smile at the free-wheeling ease of movement of high-skilled labour.
+How do we fix this mess? has a Panglossian smile at the free-wheeling ease of movement of high-skilled labour.
 It is not really the picture at all.
 It might have helped if someone had picked up a phone and just talked to an HR manager, for instance, in the software industry.

 They do not really give much impression of knowing the banks well.
 Legally these sprawling conglomerates were public companies, but some divisions within them operated as de facto employee co-operatives.
 Being smart people the staff did not take paper.
 Terms of employment were strictly cash.
 It is only H M Government, and by extension every Briton who expects something of their local school and hospital, who is stuck with a dud, mark-to-market-valued, illiquid asset.

-The authors do not know market structure.
+Peston and Knight do not know market structure.
 ‘There seems to be something about the size and structure of the British economy that gives sustenance to a quintet of four or five very large banks’ is twaddle.
 All mature markets tend to oligopoly, in which four or five players hold a combined eighty to ninety percent share.
 A section ‘Globalisation and Innovation’ reprints a few medical cuttings and is truly Panglossian.
 The benefits of gene-based personalised medicine are still remote.
 Humanity has little in its pharmaceutical cupboard to slow the epidemics of depression and diabetes.
 Our grandchildren are going to go back a century and die of simple pneumonias.

 In this simplified view of the word corporate ownership in this world is declared as ‘the profits and dividends of the Vodafones and Unilevers are our profits and dividends.’
 Try telling that to the policy-holders at Equitable Life.
 A lot of City folk stand between the average worker and his hard-earned tiddly pension pot.
 Equitable Life too goes without mention.